Lemon Balm Benefits

 One double-blind, placebo-controlled study involving 18 healthy volunteers showed that lemon balm significantly improved mood while increasing calmness and alertness.
 [6]

-A second study found that lemon balm combined with Valeriana Officinalis is effective in treating restlessness and nervous insomnia in children.
+A second study found that lemon balm combined with Valeriana Officinalis effectively treats restlessness and nervous insomnia in children.
 [7]

 Lemon Balm and Anxiety